-In the world of Ayurveda it is a well known that once the fall season hits, the juicers should be put away, as juice and all raw, cold foods should be avoided during the colder seasons.
-I definitely agree with this concept; however, it is still sunny and warm here in Boulder, CO and every now and then I do like to indulge in a freshly made juice.
+In the world of Ayurveda it is well known that once the fall season hits, the juicers should be put away, as juice and all raw, cold foods should be avoided during the colder seasons.
+I definitely agree with this concept; however, it is still sunny and warm here in Boulder, CO, and every now and then I do like to indulge in freshly made juice.
 Thankfully using the Ayurvedic principles, I have learned to thoughtfully modify these food rules in order to indulge in a healthy manner when the occasion calls.

 This fall juice recipe is filled with seasonal fruits and vegetables, and also incorporates a large dose of fresh ginger to warm up the cold quality of the raw juice.
 The citrus and the carrots also warm up this recipe and provide a powerhouse of vitamins A and C, preparing your body for the flu season to come.
 The beets are well known for their high iron content and also are a powerful detoxifier.
 Overall this is an amazingly tasty, healing juice recipe (one of my favorites!), but we also must remember to drink this in moderation due to the high sugar content that all of these deliciously sweet fruits and veggies provide…. yes, even these natural sugars can be of ill-benefit in excess.

 - Doshic effect: Vata↑↓*,Pitta ↑↓**, Kapha ↑